K-pop, handbags and democracy: South Korean payback for North's nuclear test

-GIMPO, South Korea (Reuters) - South Korea’s initial retaliation to the North’s latest nuclear test was a mix of K-pop, scathing commentary on its nuclear program and derision of the ruling family’s penchant for costly clothes and luxury handbags.
+GIMPO, South Korea, Jan 8 (Reuters) - South Korea’s initial retaliation to the North’s latest nuclear test was a mix of K-pop, scathing commentary on its nuclear programme and derision of the ruling family’s penchant for costly clothes and luxury handbags.

 Over the hills by Gimpo city bordering the North, broadcasts from one of 11 banks of high-power speakers set up along the border spared no criticism of leader Kim Jong Un, who was believed to have turned 33 on Friday.